 - Online Anytime: This type of class is offered through online technology and NOT at a scheduled time.
 Instructors are available to answer questions by email or other conferencing technology.

 This spring 2021, NWACC will continue to offer an affordable and accessible higher education by NOT increasing tuition and fees, and connecting you with financial aid options such as grants and scholarships.

 To find enrollment support, whether it’s connecting with your advisor or getting help with financial aid, student records or admissions, you can use QLess to schedule an appointment, join the virtual line and connect with an NWACC staff member.

 To access additional academic support that you may need to be successful in your courses, NWACC has made numerous student resources accessible online and in-person by appointment.
 Whether you need guidance on a research paper from the Writing Center, want to check out materials from the library, get help with your homework from the Math Center or Tutoring Center, or need counseling services to help with anxiety and stress, you can find the support you seek at NWACC.

 Not quite sure where to go to get help navigating your current course?
-Email our Virtual Student Success Center at email@example.com or call or text 918-612-0148.
+Email our Virtual Student Success Center at email@example.com or text 918-612-0148.
 They are a one-stop-shop that helps students get connected

 with the right resources at NWACC.